Solihull Academy

 Pathfinder

-Located on the Solihull Academy main site, the Pathfinder Centre is a short stay, alternative provision for 11–13 year-olds (Year 7 and 8) that caters for some of the most vulnerable students from across the borough..
+Located on the Solihull Academy main site, the Pathfinder Centre has a short stay (two terms) and long stay pathway which caters for some of the most vulnerable 11–13 year olds (Years 7 and 8) across the borough and wider.

 Student referrals come from either the local authority or partner schools and include students that are either at risk of exclusion or are unable to access their current provision.